 For the Games, all samples collected will be analyzed for substances prohibited both in- and out-of-competition, as found on the WADA Prohibited List.

 Athletes selected anytime from 12 hours prior to a competition in which they are to participate through the end of the competition and the sample collection process related to that competition, will be tested for ALL prohibited substances and methods.

 (The term Competition is defined as “A single race, match, game, or singular sport contest.”)

 Any other testing completed at the Rio Games will be considered Out-of-Competition, and athletes will be tested for substances and methods prohibited out-of-competition.

-Athletes participating in the 2016 Olympic Games may be tested by the IOC/IPC at any time during the POG, regardless of their location.
+Athletes participating in the 2016 Olympic and Paralympic Games may be tested by the IOC/IPC at any time during the POG, regardless of their location.
 As a participant, whether you are an athlete or athlete support personnel, you have accepted the Rules of the Games as a condition of participation, and it is assumed that you have agreed to comply with those rules.

 The Prohibited List

 For the 2016 Olympic & Paralympic Games, the IOC and the IPC will recognize the most current version of the World Anti-Doping Agency (WADA) 2016 Prohibited List which contains the substances and methods prohibited for the Games.